-From this presumption Elon concludes that since those people will not have anything to do, and since all added value is going to be generated by robots, it will be necessary to remunerate humans through mechanisms of UBI.
+From this presumption, Elon concludes that since those people will not have anything to do, and since all added value is going to be generated by robots, it will be necessary to reimburse humans through mechanisms of UBI.

-Elon, have you ever heard about industrial revolution?
+Elon, have you ever heard about the industrial revolution?

-Let me be clear: robots are going to develop and are going to play more and more important role not only in production of goods but also in everyday life.
-They will replace certain traditional production lines and certain everyday habits like steam engines replaced traditional production in 19th century and like Otto engine replaced horse carriages with cars.
+Let me be clear: robots are going to develop and are going to play a more and more important role not only in the production of goods but also in everyday life.
+They will replace certain traditional production lines, and certain regular habits like steam engines replaced standard production in the 19th century and like Otto engine replaced horse carriages with cars.
 New technologies do not make all people unnecessary, but only those that do not adapt to the new environment.
 On the contrary: history proves with 100% accuracy that new technologies create new jobs.

-Elon Musk and Barack Obama are in fact behaving like carriage drivers in the year 1900; they see the world as static entity frozen in the past and cars as threats that are going to change the way how added value was created in the past.
+Elon Musk and Barack Obama are behaving like carriage drivers in the year 1900; they see the world as static entity frozen in the past and cars as threats that are going to endanger the whole society.

 Elon Musk as visionary and creator of Tesla as being stuck in the past.
 Isn’t such claim a bit outrageous?
 How could a techno inventor be so stupid not to understand all potentials of new technologies?